-See page 38 for the Schedule of Revenues and Expenses - Budget and Actual - Governmental Fund For Fiscal Year 2023, the Board of Commissioners approved a budget for its operations and a transfer from Fund Balance to fund a special project (Office Project) allowing the Commission to move its physical office and purchase updated furniture, fixtures and equipment.
-The statement presented on page 38 shows the detail of the operating budget with actual and variances; The Office Project budget is shown below the operating budget which was funded by use of Fund Balance.
+For Fiscal Year 2023, the Board of Commissioners approved a budget for its operations and a transfer from Fund Balance to fund a special project (Office Project) allowing the Commission to move its physical office and purchase updated furniture, fixtures and equipment.
+The statement presented on page 38 shows the detail of the operating budget compared with actual results.
+The Office Project budget was funded by use of Fund Balance and is sown below the operating budget.

-Explanations for significant Variances
+Explanations for significant variances

-- Revenues exceeded budget by \$643,429 (11.65%) - Local grants and appropriations exceeded budget by \$1,024,012 due to higher than expected activity in pass through contract services - Federal and State grants varied from budget by \$343,695 and \$45,645 due to lower than expected incurrence of personnel costs and related fringe and indirect cost allowances - Expenditures exceeded budget by \$622,329 (11.31%) - Pass through contract services exceeded budget by \$790,954 due to activity exceeding planned activity for the year. - Salaries and wages, benefits and payroll taxes were under budget by \$163,115 due to staff vacancies experienced during the year. - The remaining variances in expenditures were due to changing operational activities resulting from the Office Project and from the staff vacancies.
+- Revenues exceeded budget by \$643,429 (11.65%) - o Local grants and appropriations exceeded budget by \$1,024,012 due to higher than expected activity in pass through contract services - o Federal and State grants varied from budget by \$332,566 and \$56,774 due to lower than expected incurrence of personnel costs and related fringe and indirect cost allowances - Expenditures exceeded budget by \$622,329 (11.31%) - Pass through contract services exceeded budget by \$790,954 due to activity exceeding planned activity for the year. - O Salaries and wages, benefits and payroll taxes were under budget by \$163,115 due to staff vacancies experienced during the year. - o The remaining variances in expenditures were due to changing operational activities resulting from the Office Project and from the staff vacancies.